 Another important reason for effective delegation is to avoid unnecessarily high turnover of staff.
 If you don’t continue to challenge and motivate your staff and allow them to learn and develop, they will soon lose interest in their work and in the business, and thus are unlikely to say with the company.

 Get to know your team, and ensure that you use everyone’s talents to their utmost, which will keep them happy and motivated, as well as benefiting the productivity and profits of your company.

 A benefit of delegating that you might not have considered is that it can be a good way to foster open communication within your team, which means that it allows your team members to bring new ideas and different approaches to the table.

-An important leadership quality is to be adaptable to new ideas, and to consider suggestions and new perspectives on older ways of doing things.
-Delegating to capable team members can stop you falling into the rut of doing things a certain way simply because ‘that’s how we’ve always done it’.
+Important leadership quality is to be adaptable to new ideas and to consider suggestions and new perspectives on older ways of doing things.
+Delegating to capable team members can stop you from falling into the rut of doing things a certain way simply because ‘that’s how we’ve always done it’.